Image

 Penalties for Violent Crimes in Illinois

 Penalties for violent crimes in Centralia, IL can include years or decades in prison, high fines, and long-term supervision.
-Sentences vary based on the offense class, aggravating factors, prior convictions, and any mandatory minimums.
+Felony sentencing depends on the offense class, aggravating factors, prior record, and whether mandatory minimums apply.

 Typical Sentencing Ranges